House Siding Materials You Probably Never Heard of!

 If live in a climate that does not receive a lot of rain, then LP SmartSide engineered wood siding is another smart option to consider.
 It’s durable and long lasting, but we wouldn’t recommend installing it in the Pacific Northwest.

 Design of siding is a topic that could use further exploration.
-We chose to focus on function and how that impacts costs.
+In this guide, we chose to focus on material properties or function and how that impacts costs.